selaere/code-guessing/README.md

     note that we need to keep the original buffer around
 ```

 It's kind of confusing because I wanted to do the encoding all in a single 128 word array.
-It kind of works out for half of the process but in the end i did use three vectors.
+It kind of works out except for the end.
 I had to implement a [binary heap](https://en.wikipedia.org/wiki/Binary_heap) from scratch which was kind of fun.

 You have to assemble the source with [fox32asm](https://github.com/fox32-arch/fox32asm/tree/665eaa98fad7fadc5cc9311a25ae85f2cae04274) and get the file into a disk using [ryfs](https://github.com/ry755/ryfs/tree/master) and run it with the [fox32 emulator](https://github.com/fox32-arch/fox32/tree/5d047492ca2fabab1f16f35977e6199b877b0884) with [fox32os](https://github.com/fox32-arch/fox32os/tree/d11a8314bf5349846896e6b16a9e261daccbb309) and [fox32rom](https://github.com/fox32-arch/fox32rom/tree/0911a258754edb015728450aebcd60d85e700db7).
-I don't know if it will break in newer versions so just in case i put the commit id in all those links.
+The script puts in the disk a `huffwomn.fxf` that reads from the `input.txt` file.
+I don't know if it will break in newer versions so just in case I put the commit id in all those links.

 ## round #70 (finish this game)